40ants/lack/README.md

 The scope is defining Lack applications and wrapping it up with Lack middlewares.
 On the other hand, [Clack](https://github.com/fukamachi/clack) is an abstraction layer for HTTP and HTTP servers and provides unified API.

+## Patches included in this branch

+* 40ants/uri-scheme-for-request

 ## Warning

 This software is still BETA quality.
 The APIs are being finalized.